Miyoshi Station (Hiroshima): History

 The station opened on 1 June 1933, initially named Bingo Tōkaichi Station (備後十日市駅).
 On 10 December 1954, the station was renamed Miyoshi.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR West.

 The turntable located next to the station was sold to the private railway operator Tobu Railway in 2016, and installed next to Kinugawa-Onsen Station in Tochigi Prefecture for use by steam-hauled tourist trains.

 The station was a terminal station of the Sankō Line.
 On 16 October 2015, JR West announced that it was considering closing the Sankō Line due to poor patronage.
 On 29 September 2016, JR West announced that the entire rail line would close on 31 March 2018.
 The line then closed on March 31, 2018, with an event hosted by JR West and will be replaced by a bus service.

+Passenger statistics

+In fiscal 2019, the station was used by an average of 433 passengers daily.